imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 ## Install AGE & PSQL from Source

-You can convert you existing relational database to a graph database by simply adding an extension.
+You can convert your existing relational database to a graph database by simply adding an extension.
 Apache AGE is a PostgreSQL extension that provides graph database functionality.
 It enables users to leverage a graph database on top of the existing relational databases.

 We will take a look at